CheeseCake87/CheeseCake87/markdown/2023-08-05:a-short-uninteresting-introduction.md

 and Visual Basic.
 Visual Basic 6... which was deprecated just as I finished my education, and who is able to retain any C++ when you don't use it every day?

-Anyway, fast forwarding to the present day.
+Anyway, fast-forward to the present day.
 I'm now a full time software developer/engineer/(whatever the kids are calling it these days) working within the insolvency sector.

 We use mostly Flask in our stack, which is not the worst thing in the world.
 I've grown to really love python,